adilreza/golang_basic/README.md

-# golang_basic
+## golang_basic
     learning go lang , so much excited about this.
+## run from cmd
+,,,bash
+    go run something.go
+,,,